blocknetdx/documentation/docs/blockdx/trading.md

 	stored in XLite and it won't even be necessary to run Blocknet core wallet to trade on BlockDX.

+??? warning "IMPORTANT: Your Blocknet wallet and the wallets of the assets you are trading *must* remain open and unlocked during atomic swaps."
+	If any of these wallets goes offline in the middle of an atomic swap, it could result in loss of funds if you do not bring them back online immediately.

 --8<-- "explore-service-nodes.md"

 ??? tip "Tip: How to stop your Blocknet wallet from staking while it's unlocked for trading."